Hungry Happenings

 • Use a knife to cut out triangles from the orange for the beaks.

-• Pinch off tiny pieces of red and roll into a teardrop, then shape into the Turkey's wattle.
+• Pinch off tiny pieces of red and roll them into a teardrop, then shape them into a Turkey's wattle.

 • Use a small round plunger cutter or the tip of a #4 or 5 pastry tip to make the black pupils.

-• Cut two different size rounds from the white using plunger cutters or round cookie cutters.
+• Cut two different-sized rounds from the white using plunger cutters or round cookie cutters.

 • Very lightly brush the backsides of the black pupils with water and attach them to the white eyes.